nareshkumar66675/MovieViz/README.md

-# Weekend Movie Trip
+# MovieViz

-It is a Data Clustering Project.
+It is a Visualization and Storytelling Project

 # What it Does?

-  - It recommends movies based on the User Rating, Genres and Tags
+  - It Visualizes the data and shows few metrics about the data
-  - To build a movie Recommendation system

 # Datset Used
 - MovieLens : https://grouplens.org/datasets/movielens/
 - ###### It contains 4 Data Files.